tp02ga/attendee/docs/basics.md

 6. Post Processing: Bot is processing recordings
 7. Fatal Error: Bot encountered an unrecoverable error
 8. Waiting Room: Bot is in meeting's waiting room
-9. Ended: Bot has completed all tasks and recordings are available for download
+9. Ended: Bot has completed all tasks and recordings and transcripts are available for download

-## Recording States
-- not_started: Recording hasn't begun
-- in_progress: Currently recording
-- complete: Recording finished and processed
-- failed: Recording failed

-## Transcription States
-- not_started: Transcription hasn't begun
-- in_progress: Currently transcribing
-- complete: Transcription finished
-- failed: Transcription failed

 ## Transcription Features

-1. Non-realtime and realtime transcription (via Deepgram)
+1. Realtime transcription
 2. Multiple language support
 3. Automatic language detection
-4. Speaker identification with UUID tracking
+4. Speaker identification / Diarization
 5. Precise timestamps for each utterance
+6. Transcripts from Platform closed captions

 ## Configuration Options
 Bots can be configured with: